Michele Emiliano

-Michele Emiliano (born 23 July 1959) is an Italian politician and former judge.
-He is the incumbent president of Apulia Region since June 2015, and he previously served as mayor of Bari from 2004 to 2014.
+Michele Emiliano (born 23 July 1959) is an Italian politician, former judge and president of Apulia from 2015 to 2026.
+He previously served as mayor of Bari from 2004 to 2014.
 Emiliano has often been considered a populist and regionalist politician.

 Early life and career

 Emiliano's father was a professional football player and small business owner.
 In 1962, he moved with his family to Bologna.
 In 1968, they returned to Bari.
 While growing up there, he spent time playing basketball thanks to his physical size.

 In 1983, Emiliano graduated in Law at the University of Bari.
 For some time, he worked as a trainee in a lawyer's office.
 In 1988, he married his current wife, Elena, with whom he had three children: Giovanni, Francesca and Pietro.

 At the age of 26, Emiliano quit the practice as a lawyer and passed the test to become a judge.
 He moved to Agrigento, where he worked in the public prosecutor's office and met Giovanni Falcone and Rosario Livatino.
 From 1990 to 1995, he worked at the Brindisi Public Prosecutor's Office and dealt with the fight against the Mafia.
 In 1995, he returned to Bari as a deputy prosecutor of the District Anti-Mafia Directorate (DDA).
 He retained this post until 2003, when he became a member of the social-democratic party Democrats of the Left (DS) and run for mayor of Bari for the centre-left coalition.